VedantKejariwal/MVAh2hDocs/docs/clientStages/consumerChoice.md

 ---
 sidebar_label: 'ConsumerChoice'
-sidebar_position: 1
+sidebar_position: 2
 ---

 # <span class="h1style">Consumer Choice</span>
 Welcome to the documentation for the Consumer Choice component!
 This guide will help understand the code and its features.
+This page is verified by: *Vedant Kejariwal*

 ## <span class="h2style">Functions</span>
 This is the list of functions that are defined on this page.